 Supply chains and shifting customer behaviors

-In an interview with Packworld, Abe Eshkenazi, CEO, Association for Supply Chain Management, discusses what retailers can expect as consumers buy more on-line and suppliers build more redundancies in their supply chains.
+In an interview with Packworld, Abe Eshkenazi, CEO, Association for Supply Chain Management, discusses what retailers can expect as consumers buy more on-line and suppliers build more redundancies in their supply chain digital transformation.

 Distribution News in B2B eCommerce